 2. Android Things

-Android Things is an IoT Operating System, and it is an invention of Google.
-As its previous name was Brillo, experts said that “Brillo is derived from android.”
+Android Things is an IoT Operating System and it is an invention of Google.
+As its previous name was Brillo, experts said, “Brillo is derived from android.”
 It can run on low power and supports Bluetooth and WiFi technology.
 Android Things aims to remove all obstacles and simplify IoT development.
-If Android Things runs well in the market, we expect that Google will launch an IoT app store.
+If Android Things runs well in the market, we expect Google to launch an IoT app store.

 - Android Things uses only 32-64 Kb of RAM as it is a lightweight operating system.

-- Along with Android Things, Google announces it will provide a communication network protocol called Weave.
+- Along with Android Things, Google announced it would provide a communication network protocol called Weave.

-- As Android Things and Weave is connected, so it is possible to detect each IoT device by android smartphone.
+- As Android Things and Weave are connected, it is possible to detect each IoT device by Android smartphone.

-- Developer kit can help to test, build, and debug each IoT solution.
+- The developer kit can help to test, build, and debug each IoT solution.

 - Android Things is an open-sourced technology and regularly updates every 6 weeks.

-- As source code is not available, below is an example of how things are built for android things.
+- As source code is not available, below is an example of how things are built for Android.

-Riot is one of the free open source IoT operating systems built for IoT services.
+Riot is one of the free and open source IoT operating systems built for IoT services.
 RioT has a huge development community, and it was released under an unclonable GNU Lesser General Public License.
-For these two reasons, RioT is called Linux of the IoT world.
-Academics, hobbyists, and different companies put their contribution together to develop Riot Operating System.
+RioT is called the Linux of the IoT world for these two reasons.
+Academics, hobbyists, and different companies put their contributions together to develop Riot Operating System.

 Insight of Riot

-- With low power use capacity Riot is built upon microkernel architecture with C, C++ language.
+- With low power use capacity, Riot is built upon microkernel architecture with C and C++ language.

 - This open source IoT os supports full multithreading and SSL/TSL libraries, for example, wolfSSL.